bhood4/katacoda-scenarios/tf101/project.md

 Related terraform files for a project are place in a common directory.
 In addition to .tf configuration files, other files in the directory include:
-* .terraform.d: Folder containing downloaded provider binaries and local state cache
+* .terraform: Folder containing downloaded provider binaries and local state cache
 * variables.tf: Consolidated variable initialisation
 * outputs.tf: Consolidated outputs
 * .tfvars: Variable overrides